EcologicalTraitData/traitdataform/README.md

 If you want  further datasources published under Creative Commons Licenses or in the public domain being added to this package, feel free to file a pull-request with a script for download and harmonization in the `data/` directory and a documentation appended to `R/data.R`!

+## Contributing

+The package invites any contributions e.g. minor fixes and spell-checks, improving interoperability with data and other packages or software for trait-data handling.
+Please see [the Contributing Guidelines](CONTRIBUTING.md) for details.

+Please note that the 'traitdataform' project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By contributing to this project, you agree to abide by its terms.

 ## Future features

 The package is under open source development.
 You are invited to submit pull-requests with your improvements.